 But how can you divide Air, much less fairly?
 Or Water?
-Yet we do, declaring national airspace and waterways with military repercussions if we abuse these international territorial demarkations.
-Which in doing might one day be our global undoing.
+Yet we do, declaring national (and now interstellar) airspace and waterways with military repercussions if we abuse these international territorial demarkations – and which in doing might one day be our global undoing.

 What if we’re not who we think we are?
 Or who others tell us we are?
 What if we’re not Either / Or, but More?

 If we’re more than Either / Or might that rob us of our unique attributes, our specialness?
 No more than roses and tulips.
 Yet for some reason Human Nature’s ego has yet to understand how to gently bow to its intrinsic life partner, Nature, and grok that we’re all one species (like Flower) within which are wonderful varieties (like Lily, Orchid, Cactus, etc.).
 Each thrives in a different climate which allows it to flourish in its specific loveliness.
 Some varieties need arid conditions, as water will kill them.
 Some need shade, as sunlight will wilt them.
 Some need the cool and some need the heat.

 But since when did one flower force another to adapt to its fragrance within the Flower species?

 Humankind is different.
 Humankind must abide by its nation’s competitive collective ego-system which is often a reflection of its Leadership … which is often a reflection of its Citizenship … all of which is a ship-of-fools in defiance of its natural ecosystem whose instinct our human ego-system learned to intellectually override.